muntasirrahman/car-nd/BehavioralCloning/writeup_report.md

 #### 1. Solution Design Approach

+The overall strategy for deriving a model architecture was:
+* by providing useful training data
-The overall strategy for deriving a model architecture was to add training data from different road side markers, e.g. red-white, fence, soil, shadow, etc.
+  * from different type of road side markers, e.g. red-white, fence, soil, shadow from different type of road side markers, e.g. red-white, fence, soil, shadow
+  * many recovery record from slightly left/right side, from far left, far right road, at every distinctive locations
+* image data pre-processing
+* prevent overfitting

 My first step was to use a convolution neural network model based on NVIDIA neural network.
-I thought this model might be appropriate because NVIDIA has tested it at real car.
+I thought this model works because Nvidia has tested it and it works.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

 To combat the overfitting, I added a Dropout layer after Flatten layer.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track.
-To improve the driving behavior in these cases, I recorded some training at distinctive locations.
+At the initial version, there were a few spots where the vehicle fell off the track.
+To fix these cases, I recorded some training data from those spots.

-I also added many recovery record from slightly left/right side, from far left, far right road, at every distinctive locations.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 36-52) consisted of following layers and layer sizes:
-* Cropping2D layer: to crop from 70 pixels from top, 25 pixels from bottom
-* Convolution layer: 24 depth, 5x5 filter size,  stride 2x2, and RELU activation
-* Convolution layers: 36 depth, 5x5 filter size,  stride 2x2, and RELU activation
-* Convolution layers: 48 depth, 5x5 filter size,  stride 2x2, and RELU activation
-* Convolution layers: 64 depths,  3x3 filter size, with RELU activation
-* Flatten layer
-* Dropout layer with dropout rate 0.4
-* Fully connected layer 100 neurons
-* Fully connected layer 50 neurons
-* Fully connected layer 10 neurons
-* Fully connected layer 1 neuron
+![alt text][neural_network]

-The network uses Adam optimizer with target to reduce mean square error.
+The network uses Adam optimizer to reduce mean square error.

-I tried following approaches at image pre-processing, that don't work:
+I tried following approaches at image pre-processing, but it does not work:
 * YUV color scale, it doesn't significantly reduce error loss
 * Add extra steering wheel measurement factor for image from left camera and right camera, but not only it doesn't reduce error, but it also increase  it.

+I add a Dropout layer with rate 0.4 which does work reduce error.

+I also tried to modify the network
-* Modify the 5th convolution layer, by using 1x1 filter, but it doesn't reduce error loss.
+* Modify the 5th convolution layer, by using 1x1 filter, but it doesn't reduce error.
 * Add a Dropout layer after each fully connected network layer, but it doesn't reduce error rate.

-Layer that reduce error rate are:
-* Cropping2D
-* Flatten

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][center_lane_driving]
+![Center lane driving][center_lane_driving]

 I also recorded backtrack center lane driving.
 Here is example image of backtrack center lane driving:

-![alt text][backtrack_driving]
+![Backtrack driving][backtrack_driving]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover.

 These images show what a recovery looks like starting from left side :
-![alt text][recovery_from_left_1] ![alt text][recovery_from_left_2]
+![Recovery][recovery_from_left_1] ![Recovery][recovery_from_left_2]

 These images show what a recovery looks like starting from right side :
-![alt text][recovery_from_right_1] ![alt text][recovery_from_right_2]
+![Recovery][recovery_from_right_1] ![Recovery][recovery_from_right_2]

 I also trained/recorded every distinct areas, such red-white road side, bridge, traffic sign, beside lake.